 This section of our website is focused on the curriculum we offer at Delves Lane Primary School.
 It provides an overview of the Early Years Foundation Stage (EYFS) and the Curriculum offer for children in Years 1 to 6.
-The curriculum is differentiated accordingly to meet the needs of all pupils.

 How do we deliver our curriculum at Delves Lane and why?